 There is also a thing called Baby Blues.

 Baby Blues are even more common, occurring in 60-80% of women.
 The symptoms of Baby Blues are initially similar to PPD: sadness, crying, irritability, anxiety.
 The difference is that Baby Blues symptoms show up within a couple days of delivery and are gone by about two weeks postpartum.
 Any mood changes that stick around longer than two weeks are then considered PPD.

 The most common treatments for PPD are therapy with a mental health professional and prescription antidepressants.
 They can both work wonders, alone or together.
 If you are nursing, please know that there are antidepressants that are safe to take while breastfeeding!

 It is also important to note that PPD symptoms usually crop up anytime in the first year.
 Yes, even if you sailed through the first 6 months of motherhood you can still get PPD.
-And PPD can also be triggered by weaning, thanks to the sudden drop in hormone.
+And PPD can also be triggered by weaning, thanks to the sudden drop in hormones.
 I had a friend with a 1.5 year-old who weaned and had a few weeks of mild PPD afterward.
-Hormones are crazy bitches, man.
+Hormones are crazy, man.

 The only real risk factor is having previously had depression or anxiety—either during you pre-pregnancy life or a previous bout of PPD from a prior pregnancy.
 But it happens to a lot of women who have never had depression before.
 Also, for almost half of women, PPD begins during pregnancy.